We don't ship to your address!

 Both CBD and THC belong to a family of chemical compounds called cannabinoids, which exist inside cannabis plants.

-To date, there are over a hundred known cannabinoids inside the Cannabis sativa species—with some sources quoting an exact number of 113.
-CBD and THC are the ones produced in the highest quantities, hence the focus.
-The others can still influence our body, but they are harder to isolate and we know less about their potential impact.
+To date, there are over a hundred known cannabinoids inside the Cannabis sativa species.
+CBD and THC are the ones produced in the highest quantities, although the precise ratio differs depending on the type of plant.[1]

 Cannabidiol (CBD) is the second most abundant compound in Cannabis sativa, but that doesn't make it any less impactful.
 CBD possesses a few unique abilities that THC can't match.
 It's also the main ingredient in the popular wellness supplement CBD oil.

-Cannabis sativa is a diverse and extremely resilient plant species split into dozens of types, subspecies, and strains.
-Hemp and marijuana are the most common variants, but there are thousands of others, all with slightly different attributes.
-They do, however, have one thing in common―a chemical structure featuring CBD, THC, and hundreds of other cannabinoids, terpenes, and flavonoids.
+Cannabis sativa is a diverse plant species split into dozens of types, subspecies, and strains.
+Hemp and marijuana are two well-known variants, but there are thousands of ways to classify the species, and each variety has slightly different attributes.

 Marijuana, on the other hand, is high in THC, but can, depending on the strain, contain significant levels of CBD.
-Unfortunately, given the legal challenges that come with THC, it's not always viable for the CBD industry.
+Unfortunately, given the legal challenges that come with THC, it's not always a viable option for the CBD industry.

 Knowing where CBD and THC come from is one thing, but understanding how they affect the human body is another challenge entirely.
 Thankfully, researchers remain hard at work uncovering how exactly cannabinoids work.